isosphere/yew-bootstrap/examples/icons/README.md

 3. `index.html`

-   Set base reference, link the css and specify your wasm-program.
+   Set base reference, link the required CSS and specify your WASM program[^1].

-   (Since we'll be writing a build-executed program, there are now two binaries and trunk needs to know which is your WASM binary.)
+   [^1]: Since we'll be writing a build-executed program, there are now two binaries and trunk needs to know which is your WASM binary.

     ```html
     <base data-trunk-public-url />